gravitational/teleport/web/packages/teleterm/README.md

 ## Build process

-`yarn package-term` is ran as a part of `yarn build-and-package-term` and is responsible for packaging the app code for distribution.
+`yarn package-term` is responsible for packaging the app code for distribution.

 On all platforms, with the exception of production builds on macOS, the `CONNECT_TSH_BIN_PATH` env var is used to provide the path to the tsh binary that will be included in the package.